emlab-ucsb/patchwise/README.md

 devtools::install_github("emlab-ucsb/patchwise")
 ```

-You can install `offshoredatr` from GitHuv with:
+You can install `offshoredatr` from GitHub with:

 ```
 if (!require(devtools)) install.packages("devtools")